Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: The subset of -stable +-stable sections ( B-zero )

-\begin{remark} The proof above uses that $R$ is complete in an essential way.
-Indeed, we will also need completeness in the proof of our section-lifting result \autoref{thm:main-lifting} (which uses the vanishing of \autoref{sec.Vanishing}).
+We will also need completeness in the proof of our section-lifting result \autoref{thm:main-lifting} (which uses the vanishing of \autoref{sec.Vanishing}).
 For our geometric applications, this will not be a substantial restriction as we can reduce to this case.
 Also see \autoref{rem.B0ForNonCompleteR}. \end{remark}

 \autoref{lem.B0AsInverseLimit} essentially asserts that the formation of images and inverse limits commutes in certain situations.
 Such an assertion would be automatic if the relevant inverse limits were exact functors.
-This is in fact true in the situation of \autoref{lem.B0AsInverseLimit} thanks to the following general observation (implicit in the proof above):
+This is in fact true more generally, and we extrapolate the following observation from the method of proof\footnote{Specifically, the observation comes from extracting what is needed to ensure the surjective arrow in \eqref{eq:keeptrackofsurjection}.} of \autoref{lem.B0AsInverseLimit} above:

 \begin{lemma} Let $R$ be a complete Noetherian local ring.
 Let $\{K_i\}_{i \in I}$ be a projective system of finitely generated $R$-modules with cofiltered indexing category $I$.
 Then $\myR\varprojlim_i K_i$ is concentrated in degree $0$.
 Consequently, the functor $\{M_i\} \mapsto \varprojlim_i M_i$ is exact on $I$-indexed diagrams of finitely generated $R$-modules. \end{lemma}